gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

   unique differ, to link with considerations beta diversity itself
 - Scales difference: aggregating too many different sites possibly masks patterns of uniqueness?

+This result higlights an important aspect regarding the LCBD measure: contrary to previous findings, it does not simply decrease with species richness.
+In fact, the relationship with richness is not constant -- it actually depends on the general profile of the region on which it is applied, and whether or not this region is species-poor or species-rich.
+A parabolic relationship was actually expected when the measure was introduced, as both extremes should normally stand out.
+An explanation for the previously observed results could be that extremely rich sites are just much less ecologically possible.
+It is unlikely that all species could be found in a single site given their different niche preferences, while poor sites are much more feasible.
+These sites will almost always contribute more to the variance, as measured by LCBD values.

 # References